Patrick DesJarlait: College and military service

 After completing his high school education, DesJarlait received a year scholarship from the Bureau of Indian Affairs and went on to study art at Arizona State College in Phoenix.
-He became aware of cubism, post-impressionism, Diego Rivera’s mural art, and the Studio School Style during his time at the college.
+He became aware of cubism, post-impressionism, Diego Rivera's mural art, and the Studio School Style during his time at the college.

 In 1942, a representative of the Bureau of Indian Affairs and the U.S. Army offered DesJarlait a job supervising an art program.
 DesJarlait moved to the Poston Internment Camp, a concentration camp for forcibly relocated Japanese Americans, located on the Colorado River Indian Reservation in Arizona.
 He oversaw the organization of an art program for the incarcerated citizens as well as the creation of a camp newspaper.
 DesJarlait was impacted by his experiences, noting later that many of the people in his art program were talented artists from professional art backgrounds.
 He drew comparisons between the experiences of interred Japanese Americans and the forced relocations and restrictions endured by Indigenous peoples.

 DesJarlait was inducted into the U.S. Navy during the spring of 1942, and moved to San Diego, California.
-His time in the Navy consisted primarily of working in the Visual Aids Department at the Naval Base San Diego.
+His time in the Navy consisted primarily of working in the Visual Aids Department at Naval Base San Diego.
 DesJarlait, along with fourteen other artists, created animated films demonstrating the assembly of torpedoes and other jobs.
 Several of these artists rented garages and turned them into art studios where DesJarlait and others painted in their spare time.